-- 1. Select a Windows server (see the following section). - 2.
-Use the Relativity Server Administrator to configure a Data Server data source on the Windows server and select a catalog to be associated with the Data Server data source (see page 30).
+- 1. Select a Windows server (see page 34). - 2.
+Use the Relativity Server Administrator to configure a Data Server data source on the Windows server and select a catalog to be associated with the Data Server data source (see page 34).